 No baking would be finished without good old cooling time (unless you are making a warm dessert, of course).
 You can obviously let your cakes and cookies cool down in their pan / on the tray, but the best way to stop any further baking is to use a Cooling Rack.

-If you leave your baked goods on a hot surface, they will keep baking and you don’t want to risk over-baking them.
+If you leave your baked goods on a hot surface, they will keep baking and you don't want to risk over-baking them.
 A cooling rack will also allow a more uniform, all around cooling.
-This Cooling Rack I found on Amazon is great because you can also use it in the oven.
+This set of Cooling Rack is great because you can also use it in the oven.